abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can review items before checkout

 **Acceptance Criteria:**
-- [ ] Cart items list display हो
+- [ ] Cart items list display should be implemented
-- [ ] Product image, name, SKU, price show हों
+- [ ] Product image, name, SKU, price show should be available
-- [ ] Quantity input field हो
+- [ ] Quantity input field should be implemented
-- [ ] Line item totals calculate हों
+- [ ] Line item totals calculate should be available
-- [ ] Cart subtotal, tax, shipping (if applicable) show हों
+- [ ] Cart subtotal, tax, shipping (if applicable) show should be available
-- [ ] Cart total display हो
+- [ ] Cart total display should be implemented
-- [ ] Empty cart message show हो
+- [ ] Empty cart message show should be implemented
-- [ ] "Continue Shopping" link हो
+- [ ] "Continue Shopping" link should be implemented
-- [ ] "Proceed to Checkout" button हो
+- [ ] "Proceed to Checkout" button should be implemented

 #### Story 3.4: Update Cart Item Quantity
 **As a** shopper